VirgilSecurity/virgil-sdk-go/crypto/README.md

 # Virgil crypto

-There are described how to manage new version of crypto.
+This README describes how to manage a new version of Virgil crypto.

 ## Package structure

-- Current folder contain adopted cryptography functions for common cases.
+- The current folder contains adopted cryptography functions for common cases.
-- `wrapper` folder contains C wrapper, pre-build libraries and build scripts.
+- The wrapper folder contains the C wrapper, pre-build libraries and build scripts.
 	- `foundation`, `phe`, `ratchet` are auto generated libraries from [Virgil crypto C](https://github.com/VirgilSecurity/virgil-crypto-c).
 	- `build` folder contains docker files and scripts for build pre-build C libs.
 	- `pkg` folder contains pre-build C libs for different platforms.

 ## Update auto generated libraries

-Copy past from `./wrapper/go/*` folders from https://github.com/VirgilSecurity/virgil-crypto-c into `./crypto/wrapper`
+Copy everything from the `./wrapper/go/*` and https://github.com/VirgilSecurity/virgil-crypto-c folders and paste it into the `./crypto/wrapper`.

 ## Update pre-build libraries

-The following command only update local version of the Virgil GO SDK.
-After you need run tests and commit changes.
+The following command only updates a local version of the Virgil GO SDK.
+After, you have to run tests and commit changes.

 ### Requirements